IndiSeek learns information-guided disentangled representations: Information-guided disentangled representation seeking ( )

 \paragraph{Factorized Contrastive Learning (Factorized CL, \citealp{liang2023factorized}).}

 Like \ours, this method uses the NCE-CLUB loss to upper bound the entanglement enforcing term.
 However, it replaces the complementary information capture term with an InfoNCE lower bound.
-For comparison, we consider its task-agnostic, two-step variant:\footnote{\cite{liang2021multibench} also proposes a self-supervised variant of Factorized CL by leveraging task-relevant augmentations, more discussions on which are deferred to Section~\ref{sec:discuss}. }
+For comparison, we consider its task-agnostic, two-step variant: \yg{

+We note that here $j, j'$ in \eqref{eq:obj-specific} both equal $i$, i.e., no cross-modal switching is implemented. } \cite{liang2021multibench} also proposes a self-supervised variant of Factorized CL by leveraging task-relevant augmentations, more discussions on which are deferred to Section~\ref{sec:discuss} and Appendix~\ref{sec:app-metric}.
+In this paper, we adapt the unsupervised version of Factorized CL, i.e., we use \texttt{CLUBInfoNCECritic} between corresponding features in \cite{liang2023factorizedgithub} as the disentanglement objective, and adopt the implementation of CLUB loss in \cite{cheng2020club} in both \ours\; and Factorized CL for fair comparison. (more details are presented in Appendix~\ref{sec:app-metric}).

-\paragraph{Disentangled Self-Supervised Learning (\disen~\citealp{wang2024information}).} This method also relies on InfoNCE for the complementary information capture term, but replaces NCE-CLUB with an orthogonal loss based on von Mises–Fisher assumptions:
+\paragraph{Disentangled Self-Supervised Learning (\disen~\citealp{wang2024information}).} This method also relies on InfoNCE for the complementary information capture term, but replaces NCE-CLUB with an orthogonal loss based on von Mises–Fisher assumptions: \yg{

+We note that, in the reconstruction term, \cite{wang2024information} adopts the shared feature from the other modality, i.e., the actual reconstruction of interest becomes $I(Z_i, C_{3-i}; X_i)$ instead of $I(Z_i, C_i; X_i)$ by replacing $j$ with $3-i$ in \eqref{eq:obj-specific}. }

-Both methods inherit limitations: InfoNCE is sensitive to temperature tuning $\tau$ and may underperform as a surrogate for capturing complementary information, while the orthogonal loss assumes linearity and fails to capture nonlinear dependencies. \ours~avoids these issues by pairing NCE-CLUB with a reconstruction-based mutual information bound.
+Both methods inherit limitations: InfoNCE is sensitive to temperature tuning $\tau$ and may underperform as a surrogate for capturing complementary information, while the orthogonal loss assumes linearity and fails to capture nonlinear dependencies.
+Additionally, without cross-modal disentanglement, \disen\; and FactorizedCL may fail to fully capture modality-specific features due to redundant shared features. \ours~avoids these issues by pairing NCE-CLUB with a reconstruction-based mutual information bound.